Impact of facility timing and coordination for next-generation gravitational-wave detectors: Conclusions

 \section{Conclusions}

 In summary, purely SNR-dependent quantities are not affected, or only very marginally, by the timings of next-generation GW detector facilities within a network.
 A single XG facility will quickly deliver most of the science output that revolves around those targets.
 This includes studies aimed at constraining the observed populations of compact binaries \cite{DeRenzis:2024dvx}, as well as testing GR via e.g. black-hole spectroscopy \cite{Bhagwat:2023jwv, Abac:2025saz, Berti:2025hly}.
 On the other hand, long-term delays in or asynchronous operation of the component facilities should be expected to significantly impact observation campaigns for any quantities in GW astronomy that strongly correlate or depend on the localization metrics, sky area and luminosity distance error.
-Crucially, this includes all multi-messenger applications.
+Crucially, this includes all multi-messenger applications, although modern, innovative optical telescopes such as the Vera C. Rubin Observatory could help mitigate the impact of delays to some degree, see Ref.~\cite{Loffredo:2024gmx}.
 In these cases, the observation times \tobs for networks containing both ET and CE configurations are orders of magnitude shorter than for networks with only one XG facility and any delay in the observation campaign of one of the component facilities is equivalent to a network-wide interruption for these metrics.
 Moreover, some configurations, notably those consisting of a single XG detector alone, would not be able to meet some of the related science requirements.

 The addition of LIGO-India, in either the \indp or \inds configuration, while distinctly less sensitive than the XG facilities, presents a significant opportunity for softening the impact of such delays in the XG detector facilities, particularly for the strongly affected localization metrics.
 As expected and well understood~\cite{Vitale:2018nif}, the addition of LIGO-India in either configuration would have negligible impact on the SNR metrics which will be dominated by the XG facilities.
 These conclusions would likely hold for any other of the existing detectors, if kept online while the XG networks commence observations and if operated at the investigated sensitivities.